The optimality of word lengths. Theoretical foundations and an empirical study: Measuring the optimality of word lengths

-\paragraph{Strong recoding problem}.
-In this recoding problem, B is initially obtained from A as in the weak recoding problem, but additionally, all types in B that are assigned the same string are merged into the same type, and types that are assigned the empty strings are dropped.
-Notice that the strong recoding may change the distribution of word frequencies, a feature that the weak recoding problem preserves.
+In this recoding problem, B is initially obtained from A as in the weak recoding problem, but additionally, all types in B that are assigned the same string are merged into the same type, and types that are assigned the empty string are dropped.
+Notice that strong recoding may change the distribution of word frequencies, a feature that the weak recoding problem preserves.
 Notice that if A is non-singular then B will also be non-singular.

-All the instances of the weak recoding problem presented above can be investigated under the framework of the strong recoding problem.
+All the instances of the weak recoding problem presented above can be investigated under the framework of the strong recoding problem as well.
 However, in this article, we investigate directly only the weak recoding problem for the sake of simplicity and due to pressure for space.